JayCuthrell/buttondown-python-scripts/README.md

 - get_list.py - pulls basic information that is readable in a terminal
 - get_digest.py - pulls recent posts to be piped into a buffer i.e. ```python3 get_digest.py | pbcopy```

+## JupyterLab

+This list will grow as my newsletter analysis skils improve.

+- Topics.ipynb - a quick analysis of markdown format blog posts for words and frequency from my blog post [Finding My Nich (2024)](https://fudge.org/archive/finding-my-niche)
+- stay tuned...